ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 the domain as the value of the d= tag in a DKIM-Signature header field, and the assertion of responsiblity is validated through a crytographic signature in the header field.
-If the cryptographic signature validates, then the signing domain (i.e., the value of the d= tag) is the Authenticated Identifier.
+If the cryptographic signature validates, then the signing domain (i.e., the value of the d= tag) is the DKIM-Authenticated Identifier.

-DMARC requires that Identifier Alignment is applied to the DKIM Authenticated Identifier because a message can bear a valid signature from any domain, even one used by a bad actor.
+DMARC requires that Identifier Alignment is applied to the DKIM-Authenticated Identifier because a message can bear a valid signature from any domain, even one used by a bad actor.
 Therefore, a DKIM-Authenticated Identifier that does not have Identifier Alignment with the Author Domain is not enough to validate